This company combines impressive quality with a generous valuation: BlackSky Technology Inc. (BKSY) - The Dwinnex

 Earnings Estimates

-There are 3 different market analysts currently analyzing its stock.
+As of right now, 3 analysts gave their recommendation on the stock of the company.
 The consensus estimate for the next quarter is -$0.19, with high estimates of -$0.17 and low estimates of -$0.22.

 Analysts are recommending an EPS of between -$0.66 and -$0.85 for the fiscal current year, implying an average EPS of -$0.75.
 EPS for the following year is -$0.63, with 3 analysts recommending between -$0.57 and -$0.74.